“Active global social media population worldwide is 3.96 billion in 2020 which is close to 50% of the world population – Statista”.

 Leading social media platforms used by marketers worldwide

 All social media channels are not alike.
-While Facebook may work well for retail, telecom, technology, and financial services, Twitter may be more useful for fast and furious businesses such as entertainment, politics, and sports.
+While Facebook may work well for retail, telecom, technology, and financial services, Twitter may be more useful for fast-and-furious businesses such as entertainment, politics, and sports.
 A look at the list of top platforms provides insights into what content succeeds on each.

 According to a recent research report by Statista, Facebook is the leading social media channel with more than 2.6 billion monthly active users worldwide.
 It is followed closely by YouTube, WhatsApp, and Instagram.
 Further down the line are Twitter, Tik Tok, and Reddit.

 Facebook is clearly the “King of Social Media”.
-On an average, users spend close to 58 minutes on Facebook every day.
+On average, users spend close to 58 minutes on Facebook every day.
 However, it is important to note that Facebook is highly focused on communities and exchanges between friends and family.
 Other social networks such as Twitter and Tumblr are more about faster dissemination of user-generated content to a more widespread but coherent network.

 Major benefits of using social media marketing

 Social media marketing has transformed the way brands do business.
 Both paid and organic ads on social networks have increased exposure and traffic for companies leading to increased lead generation and higher sales.
-Social networks are also one of the most cost efficient digital marketing methods and have proved to greatly increase brand awareness.
+Social networks are also one of the most cost-efficient digital marketing methods and have proved to greatly increase brand awareness.

 Brands have also been able to develop loyal fans by constantly staying in touch with their customers through these networks.
 Most importantly, social media helps humanize your company and this has a direct impact on conversion rates and customer satisfaction levels.